 would like more extensive training for staff and/or volunteers to

-present ongoing bike education programs, please see the Group Membership section of our Membership page.
+present ongoing bike education programs, please see our Partner organization training services page.

-All our programs can be adapted to your needs: please call Jim at (216)830-2667 for more details, or email Education@OhioCityCycles.org
+We can usually adapt any of our programs to your needs: please call Jim at (216) 830-2667 for more details, or email Education@OhioCityCycles.org

 |< Prev||Next >|